Exploring New Zealand’s Smallest Yet Magnificent National Park

 Apple Tree Bay

-You may camp here overnight for up to two days.
+Abel Tasman 101: You may camp here overnight for up to two days

 There are many camping areas around Anchorage Bay, which makes it the ideal stopping point (especially for overnight stays).

-One of the most stunning Bays, which is a common spot for yachts
+Anchorage is one of the most stunning Bays, which is a common spot for yachts.

 Further inland, there are places for you to jump off the rocks into swimming holes.
 There is also the famous Cleopatra’s Pool, the best freshwater swimming spot in Abel Tasman National Park.